Sir George Rawdon, 1st Baronet

-Sir George Rawdon, 1st Baronet (1604–1684), of Moira, County Down which he founded, was an English army officer and politician.
+Sir George Rawdon, 1st Baronet (1604–1684), of Moira, County Down, was an English army officer and politician.
+He fought under General Monck in the Irish Rebellion of 1641, served in Ireland for the Commonwealth, and in 1659-60 cooperated with Monck as a royal commissioner in the restoration of Charles II.

 Early life

 Born in November 1604, he was the only son of Francis Rawdon (1581?–1668) of Rawdon Hall, near Leeds.
 His mother, Dorothy, daughter of William Aldborough, was married in 1603 and died in 1660.
 He went to court about 1625, and became private secretary to Edward Conway, 1st Viscount Conway, the Secretary of State.
 In 1625 he was sent to The Hague on business connected with Charles's promised subsidy to Protestant allies.
 After Conway's death, in 1631, Rawdon was attached to his son Edward Conway, 2nd Viscount Conway, who had a large estate in County Down.
 Acting as Lord Conway's secretary or agent, Rawdon generally lived in his London house, near St. Martin's-in-the-Fields, but paid frequent visits to his employer's country seats and to his Irish property.
-When in Ireland he lived in one of Conway's houses at Brookhill, five miles north-west of Lisburn, commanded a company of soldiers there in 1635, and sat in the Irish parliament of 1639 as member for Belfast.
+On the Down estate, he built a manor house in Lisburn, commanded there a company of soldiers, and laid out what remain the principal streets of the present city.
+He sat in the Irish parliament of 1639 as a member in the Chichester interest for the neighboring borough of Belfast.